hartwigmedical/hmftools/sage/README2.md

 ## Distinct Read Context

-The read context is the distinct set of bases surrounding the variant after accounting for any repeats and microhomology in the read sequence (not the ref genome).
+The read context is the distinct set of bases surrounding the variant after accounting for any repeats and microhomology in the read sequence (not ref sequence).
 In this context, a repeat is defined as having 1 - 10 bases repeated at least 2 times.

-For a SNV in a non-repeat sequence this will just be the single alternate base, 'A'.
+For a SNV in a non-repeat sequence this will just be the single alternate base.
 For a SNV in a repeat, the entire repeat will be included as well as one base on either side, eg 'TAAAAC'.

 A DEL will always include the bases on either side of the deleted sequence.